KiCad/kicad-source-mirror/Documentation/development/compiling.md

 # Building KiCad on Linux # {#build_linux}

-To perfrom a full build on Linux, run the following commands:
+To perform a full build on Linux, run the following commands:

     cd kicad_source_tree
     mkdir -p build/release